openjdk/amber-docs/site/guides/text-blocks-guide.md

     zzzs
     """;

-**_G12.
+### G12.
 The `\<line-terminator>` escape sequence should be used when a text block's final new line needs to be excluded.
-This better frames the text block and allows the closing delimiter to manage indentation._**
+This better frames the text block and allows the closing delimiter to manage indentation. {#G12}

     // ORIGINAL